 Detailed description of the evolution of the television channel selector, or tuner, from the first 1947 post-war televisions to the mass-produced 12-channel drum tuners towards the end of the 1950s.
 Contains overviews of circuit evolution, the types produced, their application linked to the simultaneously evolving TV standards, as well as sections on tuner RF reception theory. |

-Philips tuner history pt2: introduction of UHF - 1958-1963
+Philips tuner history pt2: introduction of UHF and the last valve tuners - 1958-1963

 UHF tuners, covering the 470-860MHz band, were a real challenge around 1960, requiring mass-producible modules operating at unprecedentedly high frequencies.
 In parallel the VHF tuners continued to evolve, driven by the new frame grid valves.
 And major effort was put into more user friendly channel selection and tuning mechanisms, including such advanced solutions as motor controlled tuning. |

-Philips tuner history pt3: transistors, varicaps and a bit of colour - 1963-1982
+Philips tuner history pt3: transistors, varicaps and a bit of colour - 1963-1980

 In 1963 the first transistorized UHF tuners appear, followed a year later by the VHF transistor tuner.
 All based on germanium transistors, that would remain the dominant component until replaced by the silicon transistor in the mid 1970s.
 In the meantime another important key component was introduced: the variable capacitor or varicap, allowing electronic tuning.
 This in turn supported much innovation in the way channel selection was performed, introducing pre-set channels, touch buttons and finally digital control.
 All this in parallel with the emergence of colour TV. |